plowsai/plowsjordan/README.md

 ## Extra Info 📣

-📚 I am currently reading "The Art of Science and Engineering by Richard W Hamming"
+📚 I am currently reading "The Beginning of Infinity"

+🤔 I’m looking for help with deploying complex ML models in production & deploying API's at scale

 📫 How to reach me: ...
   email me jordan@lightaibeta.com